Short web address: helsinki.fi/en/digitala/privacy

 14. Retention of personal data after the completion of the study

-The research material will be deleted from the storage devices used by the project researchers after five years from the end of the project (2019-2023).
+The research material will be deleted from the storage devices used by the project researchers after five years after the end of the project (2019-2023).

 The storage of research material is based on Articles 5(1) (b) and (e) of the Data Protection Regulation.
 Prior to new research use, the Language Bank of Finland will ensure that the new research use is compatible with the original use of the material in accordance with the regulation requirements.
 No new privacy notice will be sent to the data subject regarding the new use of the research material, as the data controller will no longer be able to identify the data subjects without unreasonable effort.